SuehyunBaig/Google-Hackathon/Customer Segmentation Analysis/conclusion.md

-# Customer Segmentation Analysis Conclusion
 ## Executive Summary
 The single most significant cause of churn is the customer quality, as with the claim of the Product Leadership.

 ## Evidence
+**1. Initial Onboarding Score**\
+We found a strong negative relationship between initial onboarding score and churn probability.
+Using logistic regression, customers with low onboarding scores had roughly 3–4× higher churn risk than those with high scores, suggesting early onboarding quality is a key driver of retention.

-**1. Company Size**\
+**2. Company Size**\
 Churn rate is notably high (26.5%) with small-sized companies that consist of 1 to 10 employees.
 Churn rates of all other company sizes (around 4%) are nowhere close to this figure.
 While we may need further evidence showing that these companies have actually gone out of business to be more rigorous, this finding is still largely aligned with the Product Leadership's claim, as it has to do with the traits of customers acquired by the Sales Team.

-**2. Product Tier**\
+**3. Product Tier**\
 Churn rate analysis by product tier suggests that "Starter" product - the most basic type of offerings which is generally adopted by individuals or businesses just starting - experience the highest churn rate.
 This once again supports the claim that customer quality may be the primary cause of Q3 crisis, as start-ups have relatively weak foothold in market and often end up discontinuing